<Cybercore>

 • Armour Factor (AF) is your ability to avoid damage; in high AF Armour rigs, getting hit is not an option.
 It's a promise.

-• Dodge Factor (DF) is your ability to anticipate angles of fire and use your Agility and perception to avoid taking fire entirely.
+• Dodge Factor (DF) is your ability to quickly move from angles of fire and use your Agility and Perception to avoid taking fire entirely.

 As your training improves, you learn to keep track of more assailants and improve your Dodge Factor.